 Can I apply for child support if I am here on a work visa?
-My children and my ex-husband have New Zealand passports.
+My children and their other parent have New Zealand passports.

-As long as you and the children live in New Zealand, you are entitled to apply for child support payments from your ex-husband.
+As long as you and the children live in New Zealand, you are entitled to apply for child support payments from the other parent.